leagueday/pwa/README.md

 Avoid introducing `css` files, that can pollute the global styles space.
 The project build doesn't include css modules - use JSS instead.

+### React components

+Use functional components rather than `React.Component` and `React.PureComponent`.

+### APIs and Logic

+Use hooks.
+A custom hook might be introduced if and only if it uses at least one existing hook in its implementation.

+### Syntactical pedantry

+Semicolons introduce unrequired noise, they can be almost entirely eliminated.

+### Functional-programming libraries

+I personally *love* [`ramda`](https://ramdajs.com/), which is a competitor of the more widely-used [`lodash`](https://lodash.com/).
+However point-free functional code could be much more difficult for newcomers to understand.
+In order to avoid the potential of complicating the logic, neither are used.
+The babel settings enable up-to-date ECMAScript, which should provide enough algorithms to write this application without either of these libraries.

+Either library would be a help to a developer accustomed to using it, and a hindrance to a developer not accustomed to it.
+The choice here (neither) is intended to create a more approachable neutral ground.

+### Functional-programming techniques

+React, especially using functional components as done here, is a very functional environment.
+Additionally, Redux, at the heart of this application, is a very functional solution.
+The style of this project is largely functional.
+In some cases IIFEs (immediately-invoked function expressions) can be found, and the functional nature of Javascript is exploited.
+Even so, legibility of the code and clarity about the application runtime behavior should be preferred whenever possible.